 Type a shortcut name or leave it as the default name and then click finish.

-Double click to launch task scheduler.
+Double-click to launch the task scheduler.

 Start the Task Scheduler in Windows by using the PowerShell or Command Prompt